See where CDP is headed with AI — Agentic World 2026, Oct 5–7, Miami →

 Creates Unified Profiles: All data about each customer is merged into a single, persistent profile that updates in real-time as new interactions occur.

-Enriches Profiles: CDPs calculate derived attributes like customer lifetime value, engagement scores, product affinities, and segment memberships through data enrichment that adds analytical value to raw data.
+Enriches Profiles: CDPs calculate derived attributes like customer lifetime value, engagement scores, product affinities, and segment memberships through data enrichment.

 Makes Data Accessible: Unified profiles are made available to downstream systems through APIs, integrations, and data activation capabilities, ensuring every team works from the same customer view.